 “Parkside Media prints advertisements provided by the publisher, but gives no warranty and makes no representation to the truth.”

-Given that the whole feature is little more then a advert this pretty much sums thing up!
+Given that the whole feature is little more than an advert this pretty much sums thing up!